Creuna-Oslo/prop-types-csharp/README.md

 ### Illegal types

-As with the javascript parser, some types are not allowed because they cannot be easily converted to C#, like `object`, `any`, intersection and union types.
+As with the javascript parser, some types are not allowed because they are too ambiguous, like `object`, `any`, intersection and union types.

 ```tsx
 const A = (props: { b: string }) => null; // Class name: A